ashtonw7/writing-with-no-purpose/posts/cupid.md

 I’ve gotta say, these love arrows are pretty fun.
 I don’t have a bow, so I just throw them like a spear at things that I want to make fall in love with each other.

 I tested them out on a couple at a park.
-Sure enough, after the guy got hit and he got down on a knee and started proposing.
+Sure enough, after the guy got hit he got down on a knee and started proposing.
 Then I threw another arrow at a meter maid and he started proposing to the meter maid.
 Good luck getting out of that one, guy.

 I went to a pet store and made a dog fall in love with a moray eel.
 That got weird.